Vidya22-man/school-management-system/README.md

 Description: This project is currently under development.
 Some features are completed while others are in progress.

-School Management System
-This is a School Management System project developed using Django.

 # Features Completed
 - Student management
 - Teacher management